clarigggz/clarigggz-hardware/README.md

 - `/mechanical`: CAD files (FreeCAD/SolidWorks) for Reference Frames and industrial design.
 - `/docs`: Assembly guides, Bill of Materials (BOM), and manufacturing documentation.

+## Revision Control

+Hardware revisions follow a `Rev [Letter]` format (e.g., Rev A, Rev B).
+Major architectural changes are tagged in git and synchronized with the CDD versioning.

 ## Licensing

 We use a permissive licensing matrix to maximize adoption and trust with manufacturing partners: